-Leaderboards is an M/IC Service.
+Leaderboards is a Service.
 It is a persistent, open data store for easy setting and getting of scores, achievements and other user performance data.
 It provides convenience functions for retrieving rankings, adding and retrieving arbitrary data.

 The Leaderboards Service optimised for high volume reads, making it a fast and convenient way to deliver scoring to high volume games.
 It is not optimised for high volume writes, meaning you should be careful how you utilise it.
 You should carefully consider and adopt Best Practices below in creating your application.

 Leaderboard is a service which allows an application to:

 Store and fetch user score

 Store and fetch arbitrary user data

 Fetch level statistics

 Fetch neighbours' ranks - X entries above, own rank, Y entries below

 A leaderboard can be linked to a Project or Event.

 Project-level leaderboard will always show up within main navigation, no matter what Event is currently selected, as it applies to the Project rather than a specific Event.
 An example would be a leaderboard storing user score and rank for the whole series of a game show.